dagraham/etm-dgraham/README.md

 <img src="https://raw.githubusercontent.com/dagraham/etm-dgraham/master/new.png" alt="new" title="new entry" />

 Let's create the election day reminder to illustrate the **timely** part of the process.
-Begin by pressing `N` to create a new reminder and notice that *etm* automatically prompts you for the item type character and suggests the alternatives
+Begin by pressing `N` to create a new reminder and notice that *etm* automatically prompts you for the item type character and suggests the alternatives.

         item type
         Choose a character from * (event), - (task), % (record)